 During my early career at sea I took my ‘Steering Certificate’, a process of instruction that eventually qualified me to helm and steer a course of one of these large ocean-going vessels.
 I’d been at sea for some time and whilst on the helm under the guidance of the ship’s Master and NO (Navigating Officer) in the early stages they would often be heard to ask me if I was “carving my name in it” due to the water track flowing miles behind us.
 Whilst I clearly took a few small detours, having a goal and the advice of senior officers eventually helped me focus on the task making it a smoother and more efficient journey for all those on-board.

 Of course, the difference between any of them is the cash reserves these owners have available.
 There will be those who’ve kept cash in the bank, invested some funds during healthy times or have their own wealth and be willing to use it to see this through.
 For those outside this group they will be relying on the hope that the government lockdown ends soon and that their income stream promptly returns to normal.
 However, I for one, doubt that will be the case for many industries based on news which suggests further waves of the virus will reappear for at least the next year https://news.sky.com/story/coronavirus-britain-warned-to-prepare-for-up-to-six-waves-of-coronavirus-in-next-year-11974702.
 For those that survive the challenge in the early weeks and months ahead, having the vision to apply what they’ve learned in order to become stronger in the future (something I referred to in my October blog on Corporate Leadership) will be a huge bonus.
 But how do you do this when you can often feel that you’re completely on your own?
 Yes of course there’s your bankers, accountants and solicitors who you may to turn to periodically, but their time is split across scores of clients making them often hard to reach and inappropriate for regular business support, and it’s this that limits their day-to-day input.
-If COVID-19 has forced you to take stock of the situation that’s a positive step, because all too often small businesses get caught up in the day-to-day running of repeated operations.
-Few small businesses rarely consider having an equivalent to that Navigating Officer who once helped me steer a course with something that I often felt was doing more to control me, than I was it.
-Something which many small business owners may be feeling today.
+If COVID-19 or the UK Transition has forced you to take stock of the situation that’s a positive step, because all too often small businesses get caught up in the day-to-day running of repeated operations.
+Few small businesses rarely consider having an equivalent to that Navigating Officer who once helped me steer a course with something so large, that I often felt it was doing more to control me, than I was it – something which many small business owners often feel today.

 Unfortunately, many small business owners get fixated on the minutiae with every initiative having to deliver a positive ROI, assuming of course there’s some sort of a plan to work to, or they simply graft long hours in the hope that they’ll reach a suitable conclusion.
 But without knowing what a suitable conclusion looks like, it’s not wise to measure everything in the moment because you’ll convince yourself you’re making mistakes and simply withdraw to your initial position of false comfort.